 Deliberation by the Board or Hearing Officer (not recorded).
 Deliberations are closed and may only be attended by the members of the Student Conduct Board.

-The Student Conduct Board or Hearing Officer may recommend a decision(s) and a sanction(s) to the Assistant Vice President, Student Life, or designee.
+The Student Conduct Board or Hearing Officer may recommend a decision(s) and a sanction(s) to the Associate Vice President, Student Life, or designee.

 The Student Conduct Board or Hearing Officer will find the Responding student “Responsible” or “Not Responsible” for each of the alleged violations listed on the Notice of Charges, based solely on the information presented at the Hearing.
-The Student Conduct Board or Hearing Officer will inform the Assistant Vice President, Student Life, or designee of its findings and any recommendation for sanctions based on its findings.
+The Student Conduct Board or Hearing Officer will inform the Associate Vice President, Student Life, or designee of its findings and any recommendation for sanctions based on its findings.
 If the Student Conduct Board cannot reach a finding of “Responsible” or “Not Responsible” the finding will go in favor of the student and a Not Responsible finding will stand.

 If the Responding Student fails to appear at the scheduled Hearing (after proper notice), the hearing will be held without the student present.
 The student retains the right to appeal.

-The Assistant Vice President, Student Life, or designee will review the findings and recommendations of the Student Conduct Board or Hearing Officer, as applicable.
-The Assistant Vice President, Student Life, or designee will then make the decision as to the violation(s) in question and sanctions imposed.
+The Associate Vice President, Student Life, or designee will review the findings and recommendations of the Student Conduct Board or Hearing Officer, as applicable.
+The Associate Vice President, Student Life, or designee will then make the decision as to the violation(s) in question and sanctions imposed.
 This decision may consist of adopting, modifying, or rejecting the recommended decision and sanctions of the Student Conduct Board or Hearing Officer, or remanding the matter for rehearing.
-The Assistant Vice President, Student Life, or designee will send a correspondence (referred to as a “Outcome Letter”) informing the student of the final decision and sanctions and explaining any differences between the recommendation or the Student Conduct Hearing Board of Hearing Officer and the Assistant Vice President, Student Life, or designee’s final decision.
+The Associate Vice President, Student Life, or designee will send a correspondence (referred to as a “Outcome Letter”) informing the student of the final decision and sanctions and explaining any differences between the recommendation or the Student Conduct Hearing Board of Hearing Officer and the Associate Vice President, Student Life, or designee’s final decision.
 Such correspondence will be sent to the student within (7) business days after the conclusion of the Hearing.

 Appeals